 The roots of the Anglican, or English, Church go back as far as the 2nd century, but the church traces its current structure and status back to the reign of King Henry VIII, who ruled from 1509 to 1547.
 The events that led to the formation of the state Anglican Church are a curious mix of ecclesiastical, political, and personal rivalries.
-Henry petitioned Pope Clement VII for an annulment of his marriage with Catherine of Aragon but was denied.
-When Protestant Thomas Cranmer became Archbishop of Canterbury, Henry saw his chance to bypass the Pope’s authority and get what he wanted.
-In 1531, Henry compelled the English clergy to accept him as head of the church in England.
-In 1532, Henry forced the national convocation to agree in The Submission of the Clergy that they would not promulgate any papal bull in England without the king’s consent.
-In 1534, Henry led Parliament to pass a series of laws depriving the Roman Catholic Church of any authority in England.
+King Henry VIII petitioned Pope Clement VII for an annulment of his marriage with Catherine of Aragon, which was denied.
+When Protestant Thomas Cranmer became Archbishop of Canterbury, King Henry saw his chance to bypass the Pope’s authority to gain what he wanted.
+In 1531, King Henry compelled the English clergy to accept him as head of the church in England.
+In 1532, King Henry forced the national convocation to agree in ‘The Submission of the Clergy’ that they would not promulgate any papal bull in England without the king’s consent.
+In 1534, King Henry led Parliament to pass a series of laws depriving the Roman Catholic Church of any authority in England.
 The Act of Supremacy declared the king to be “the supreme head of the church in England,” thus giving Henry the same legal authority over the English church that the Pope exercised over the Roman Catholic Church.

-The English church didn’t assert total independence from Rome until Henry VIII’s reign, and Henry himself made little true reform in the church.
-The true English Reformation began during the short reign of Henry’s son Edward VI and was spearheaded by Cranmer.
+The English church didn’t assert total independence from Rome until Henry VIII’s reign, and King Henry himself made little true reform in the church.
+The true English Reformation began during the short reign of King Henry’s son, Edward VI, and was spearheaded by Cranmer.
 There had been aspects of ecclesiastical independence throughout England’s history.
 The Saxon church, founded by Saint Augustine in 597, was under papal direction, but not without resistance.
 The various tribes of England had never fully submitted to Roman occupation, and when the Roman Legion was withdrawn, the Saxon church continued on an independent course.
 In 664, King Oswey of Northumbria called the Synod of Whitby to merge the Saxon and Celtic churches nominally under the Roman Catholic Church.
-The long history of English resistance laid the groundwork for Henry’s acts in the sixteenth century.
+The long history of English resistance laid the groundwork for King Henry’s acts in the sixteenth century.

 As in the Catholic Church, the celebration of the Eucharist is central to the worship service, along with the communal offering of prayer and praise through the recitation of the liturgy.
 In all liturgical churches, there is a danger of allowing the form of religious ceremony (Isaiah 29:13) to replace the personal application of faith (Psalm 51:16-17).
 This was a key point of contention by the Puritans and others who ultimately left the Anglican Church.
 Thomas Shepherd, who was expelled from the Anglican Church in 1630 for non-conformity, was a spiritual giant who was concerned that people distinguish between the work of grace in genuine conversion and the religious pretense that was common within the church.

 The Archbishop of Canterbury is the recognized spiritual head of the church, though each church organization is self-governing under its own archbishop.
-In addition to those churches, the Continuing Anglican Communion, established in 1977, is composed of churches which share the historic Anglican faith but reject the changes in the Episcopal Book of Common Prayer as well as the ordination of women and gays/lesbians to the clergy, and have thus severed their ties with the main church.
+In addition to those churches, the Continuing Anglican Communion, established in 1977, is composed of churches which share the historic Anglican faith but reject the changes in the Episcopal Book of Common Prayer as well as the ordination of women and LGBTI clergy, and have thus severed their ties with the main church.
 The Anglican Church in North America, formed in 2009, has broken ties with the Anglican Communion over the issue of homosexuality and does not recognize the Archbishop of Canterbury as their leader.
-Joining the Anglican Church in North America are the Church of Nigeria, the Church of Uganda, the Episcopal Church of South Sudan and Sudan, and others.
+Joining the Anglican Church in North America is the Church of Nigeria, the Church of Uganda, the Episcopal Church of South Sudan and Sudan, and others.

 WAC and the Anglican Communion

 Many of the continuing Churches of the Anglican faith wrestle with whether they are in communion with Canterbury or not.
 Although the WAC is not in communion with Canterbury administratively, we are in communion spiritually.

 Worldwide Anglican Church